lukmanaj/wildlifeclassify/README.md

 ## Acknowledgments

 We extend our gratitude to the Arewa Data Science Academy, most especially our able mentor [Mr Mustapha Abdullahi](https://github.com/mustious) and Dr Shamsuddeen H Muhammad.
-Special also thanks to our mentors and peers for their guidance and feedbacks.
+Special also thanks to our mentors and peers for their guidance and feedback.